 - tell your doctor if you have human immunodeficiency virus (HIV).
 Your doctor will probably tell you not to receive alemtuzumab injection.

 - tell your doctor if you have an infection.
 Also, tell your doctor if you have or have ever had tuberculosis (TB; a serious infection that affects the lungs and sometimes other parts of the body), herpes zoster (shingles; a rash that can occur in people who have had chickenpox in the past), genital herpes (a herpes virus infection that causes sores to form around the genitals and rectum from time to time), varicella (chickenpox), liver disease including hepatitis B or hepatitis C, or thyroid, heart, lung, or gallbladder disease.

-- tell your doctor if you are pregnant, plan to become pregnant, if you plan on fathering a child, or are breastfeeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you are female, you will need to take a pregnancy test before you start treatment and use birth control to prevent pregnancy during your treatment with alemtuzumab injection and for 4 months after your course of treatment.
-If you are a male, you and your female partner should use birth control during your treatment with alemtuzumab injection and for 6 months after your final dose.
 Talk to your doctor about types of birth control that you can use to prevent pregnancy during this time.
-If you or your partner becomes pregnant while you are receiving alemtuzumab injection, call your doctor immediately.
+If you become pregnant while you are receiving alemtuzumab injection, call your doctor immediately.
 Alemtuzumab may harm the fetus.